New EU regulations are pushing companies to increase ESG reporting. Here is a brief introduction.

 Corporate Sustainability Reporting Directive (CSRD)

-CSRD, or Corporate Sustainability Reporting Directive, is an EU regulation that has been adopted to strengthen sustainability reporting requirements for European companies.
+The CSRD, or Corporate Sustainability Reporting Directive, is an EU regulation that has been adopted to strengthen sustainability information reporting requirements for European companies.
 CSRD requires companies to publicly report on their sustainability and ESG (Environmental, Social, and Governance) performance in a more detailed and standardized way than before.
-This aims to make it easier to compare and evaluate the sustainability and ESG performance of companies and to give investors and other stakeholders better insight into the sustainability of companies.
+This aims to make it easier to compare and evaluate companies' sustainability and ESG performance and give investors and other stakeholders better insight into corporate sustainability.

 Who is covered by CSRD?

-Under the latest CSRD legislation, which will come into force from 2023, all major listed and non-listed companies with more than 250 employees and a turnover of more than €20 million will be covered by CSRD.
+Under the latest CSRD legislation, which comes into effect from 2023, all major listed and non-listed companies with more than 250 employees and a turnover of over €20 million will be subject to CSRD.
 This also includes financial institutions and insurance companies.
 In addition, companies are required to report on non-financial information, including sustainability and ESG performance.
-It is worth noting that these are minimum requirements and some countries may choose to implement stricter requirements in their national legislation.
+It's worth noting that these are minimum requirements and some countries may choose to implement stricter requirements in their national legislation.

 Sustainable Finance Disclosure Regulation (SFDR)